 Nominations

-Nominations for all Vice-President positions and the position of Speaker shall be opened by a member of the outgoing Board of Directors at the first SRA meeting in March each year.
+Nominations for all Vice-President positions and the position of Speaker shall be opened by a member of the outgoing Board of Directors at the first SRA meeting in March each year;

-Nominations for the Vice-President and Speaker positions shall be closed at the first meeting of the incoming SRA SRA
+Nominations for the Vice-President and Speaker positions shall be closed at the first meeting of the incoming SRA.

+In extenuating circumstances, the nomination period may be extended.

-The Speaker, in collaboration with the Elections Department, shall be responsible for advertising the available Vice-President, and Speaker positions.
+The Speaker, in collaboration with the Elections Department, shall be responsible for advertising the available Vice-President, and Speaker positions;

-Nominations shall be advertised on the MSU Website and through appropriate social media channels starting no later than twenty-four (24) hours after nominations have opened and until nominations have been closed.
+Nominations shall be advertised on the MSU Website and through appropriate social media channels starting no later than twenty-four (24) hours after nominations have opened and until nominations have been closed;

-Information regarding the nature of the positions shall be made available on the MSU website and centralized under the Elections webpage no later than twenty-four (24) hours after nominations have been opened and until nominations have been closed.
+Information regarding the nature of the positions shall be made available on the MSU website and centralized under the Elections webpage no later than twenty-four (24) hours after nominations have been opened and until nominations have been closed;

 This information shall include, but is not limited to, the relevant job descriptions, past Vice President reports, and past Vice-President transition reports.

-Information regarding the typical protocols for campaigning and running for these positions shall be made available on the MSU website and centralized under the Elections webpage no later than twenty-four (24) hours after nominations have been opened and until nominations have been closed.
+Information regarding the typical protocols for campaigning and running for these positions shall be made available on the MSU website and centralized under the Elections webpage no later than twenty-four (24) hours after nominations have been opened and until nominations have been closed;

-This information shall include, but is not limited to, how to contact incoming SRA members, how to contact the outgoing Vice-Presidents, and Speaker, what equipment will be available for presentations, and this Operating Policy.
+This information shall include, but is not limited to:

+How to contact incoming SRA members;

+How to contact the outgoing Vice-Presidents and Speaker;

+What equipment will be available for presentations; and

+This Operating Policy.

-The Speaker and Elections Department, as well as the incoming SRA, shall advertise through appropriate social media channels the occurrence of these elections to the general MSU membership no later than one week prior to their occurrence.
+The Speaker and Elections Department, as well as the incoming SRA, shall advertise through appropriate social media channels the occurrence of these elections to the general MSU membership no later than one week prior to their occurrence;

 Other advertising may be done as the Speaker and the Elections Department see fit.